joseph-flinn/site/frontend/posts/gen-ai-thoughts-2025-06-11.md

 It seems like genAI is one of the latest topics that is suffering from poor discussion skills.
 In general, it feels like humanity's communication skills have gotten worse and that constructive discussions are disappearing (but this is a topic for another post).
-Most of the discussions around the concerns or lack of concerns around genAI all rely speculation of what the future will look like.
-Since no one can predict the future, there is a lot of hand wavy assumptions that are made.
+Most of the discussions around the concerns or lack of concerns around genAI all rely on speculation of what the future will look like.
+Since no one can predict the future, there are a lot of hand-wavy assumptions that are made.
 This is true for both AI visionaries and AI cautionaries.

 I think there are some interesting and important opportunities for problems to be solved with genAI,